pagalvin/tsbook/chapter05_AdvancedTypes.md

 # Complex Types Using Interfaces

 ## What's Covered
 We're going to start off this chapter by introducing TypeScript _interfaces_.
 This chapter examines interfaces in the context of JavaScript "data" objects and their fields/properties.
 As many of you know, interfaces play an over-sized role in many common design patterns (think SOLID[^1]).
-We will talk about interfaces in that context in Chapter 10.
+We will talk about interfaces in that context in Chapter 9.

-TypeScript provides other more advanced typing support that you've likely seen in C# and Java.
-This chapter covers some of them, including[^1]:
+TypeScript provides other more advanced typing support that you may have come across in C# and Java.
+This chapter covers some of them, including:

 <div style="float:right; margin-left: 15px; border: 1px solid; width:25%; font-size: 10px">
 <b><i>A Note About Generics</i></b><br/>
 Generics offer a very powerful data typing capability.
-They look and act a lot like generics in C# and are a very effective tool helping you adhere to the DRY principle.
+They look and act a lot like generics in C# and are a very effective tool helping you adhere to the Don't Repeat Yourself (DRY) principle.
+If you aren't familiar with DRY, here's one place you could start: http://deviq.com/don-t-repeat-yourself/
 <br/>
-The book covers generics in chapter 11.
+Although generics are part of the type system, the tend to go hand in hand with classes, so we'll hold off on describing them until chapter 10 after you've had a chance to read about and digest TypeScript classes.
 </div>

-- Enumerations: Attach a human-friendly label to a number
+- Enumerations: Attach a human-friendly label to a number.
 - Unions: A variable can be a "number" or "string" or "MyBrandShinyNewObject" but not anything else.
 - Custom types: Think classes but without a constructor.
-(If you don't know about classes, don't worry, you'll learn a it about them in chapter 10).
+(If you don't know about classes, don't worry, you'll learn a it about them in chapter 9).

 ## Interfaces as Data Describers